lawrencecchen/blog/src/pages/post-infinity-world.md

 ---
-layout: "../../layouts/BlogPost.astro"
+layout: "../layouts/BlogPost.astro"
-title: "the post infinity world"
+title: "Post-infinity world"
-publishDate: "not yet"
+publishDate: "1/29/2023"
 ---

 - seizing the production of memes is useful only in a post-scarcity world